Protecting Ourselves From Scammers & Hackers (Zoom)

 To assist you in preparing for this Course, we have provided a link to the setup / test pages from the conference provider.
 If you have never used this conference service before please click on the link below so that your PC or device will be ready to participate in this Course.

-This registration is for the Zoom portion of the course.
+This is the Zoom registration option for this course.

 Smith, David